About the course

 The requirements described below are specific to this course and apply only in the year of entry that is shown.
 You can use our interactive tool to help you evaluate whether your application is likely to be competitive.

 Please be aware that any studentships that are linked to this course may have different or additional requirements and you should read any studentship information carefully before applying.

 As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent:

-- a first-class or strong upper second-class undergraduate degree with honours as a minimum, in biological sciences and/or related topics.
+- a first-class or strong upper second-class undergraduate degree with honours as a minimum, in statistics, epidemiology, health economics and/or related topics.

 The department also considers applicants from medically qualified individuals.
 In special circumstances, applications from other medically related subjects (eg nurses, and/or allied health professionals) will be considered for the DPhil.
 If you fall into this category, please contact the Graduate Studies Officer.

 You do not need to have a previous master's degree to be considered for this DPhil.